Droi-D/Interactive-Physics-Bezier-Curve/README.md

 - **Visuals:** Implements HTML5 Canvas API with gradient strokes and shadow effects for a polished look.

 ## How to Run
-Simply open `index.html` in any modern web browser.
+- Open `index.html` in any modern web browser.
 No local server or build process is required.
-To preview the demo, open **`bezier_demo.mp4`** located in the repository.
+- To preview the demo, open **`bezier_demo.mp4`** located in the repository.